 Junyang Shi and Mo Sha, State University of New York at Binghamton; Xi Peng, University of Delaware

 Recent years have witnessed the rapid deployments of wireless mesh networks (WMNs) for industrial automation, military operations, smart energy, etc. Although WMNs work satisfactorily most of the time thanks to years of research, they are often difficult to configure as configuring a WMN is a complex process, which involves theoretical computation, simulation, and field testing, among other tasks.
 Simulating a WMN provides distinct advantages over experimenting on a physical network when it comes to identifying a good network configuration.
-Unfortunately, our study shows that the network configuration models learned from simulations cannot always help physical networks meet performance requirements because of the simulation-to-reality gap.
+Unfortunately, our study shows that the models for network configuration prediction learned from simulations cannot always help physical networks meet performance requirements because of the simulation-to-reality gap.
 In this paper, we employ deep learning based domain adaptation to close the gap and leverage a teacher-student neural network to transfer the network configuration knowledge learned from a simulated network to its corresponding physical network.
-Experimental results show that our method effectively closes the gap and increases the prediction accuracy from 30.10% to 70.24% by learning robust machine learning models for network configuration from a large amount of inexpensive simulation data and a few costly physical measurements.
+Experimental results show that our method effectively closes the gap and increases the accuracy of predicting a good network configuration that allows the network to meet performance requirements from 30.10% to 70.24% by learning robust machine learning models from a large amount of inexpensive simulation data and a few costly field testing measurements.

 We introduce Nulli-Fi, the first practical mmWave null steering system.
 Nulli-Fi combines a novel theoretically optimal algorithm that accounts for limitations in practical phased arrays with a discrete optimization framework that overcomes hardware imperfections.
-Nulli-Fi also introduces a fast null steering protocol to quickly null new, unforeseen interferers.
-We implement and extensively evaluate Nulli-Fi using commercial off-the-shelf 60 GHz mmWave radios with 16-element phased arrays.
+Nulli-Fi also introduces a fast null steering protocol to quickly null new unforeseen interferers.
+We implement and extensively evaluate Nulli-Fi using commercial off-the-shelf 60 GHz mmWave radios with 16-element phased arrays transmitting IEEE 802.11ad packets.
 Our results show that Nulli-Fi can create nulls that reduce interference by up to 18 dB even when the phased array offers only 4 bits of control.
-In a network with 10 links (20 nodes), Nulli-Fi’s ability to null interference enables 2.68× higher total network throughput compared to recent past work.
+In a network with 10 links (20 nodes), Nulli-Fi's ability to null interference enables 2.68x higher total network throughput compared to recent past work.

-Manideep Dunna, University of California San Diego; Miao Meng, unaffiliated; Po-Han Wang, Chi Zhang, Patrick Mercier, and Dinesh Bharadia, University of California San Diego
+Manideep Dunna, Miao Meng, Po-Han Wang, Chi Zhang, Patrick Mercier, and Dinesh Bharadia, University of California, San Diego